 During the reporting period, Facility Treatment System Summaries were posted to GeoTracker monthly providing information on the current system status, including well operation, water quality compliance sampling, and system operation.
 The reports detail operations of the two extraction wells and three injection wells, including any period of shutdowns.
-Over the last year through September 2023, EW-01 and EW-02 treated 440 and 435 acre-feet, respectively, and both experienced temporary periods of shutdown.
+Over the last year through September 2024, EW-01 and EW-02 treated 406 and 777 acre-feet, respectively.
+EW-01 was offline from mid-January to early April for rehabilitation and development.

-GE will continue remediation and monitoring at the Flatiron Facility with the next groundwater monitoring activities scheduled for October 2023.
-The next semiannual monitoring report will be submitted to the Santa Ana Water Board in 2024.
+GE will continue remediation and monitoring at the Flatiron Facility with the next groundwater monitoring activities scheduled for October 2024.
+The next semiannual monitoring report will be submitted to the Santa Ana Water Board in 2025.